 At this point, you can add UV stabilizer if you choose.
 The addition of UV stabilizer will help keep the color from fading if the candles are exposed to UV rays or fluorescent lighting.
 You would add about ½ teaspoon per pound of wax.
 You will need to stir the UV stabilizer into the wax until it is completely dissolved/melted.

-|Step 12 – Pour the wax mixture
+Step 11 - Pour the wax mixture

-Step 13 – Insert your wicks if you’re not using auto wick pinsIf you are not using auto wick pins, you will need to insert your wicks.
+If you are not using wick pins, you will need to insert your wicks.
 Check the wicks to make sure they are straight.
-If they are not, hold the wick tab with one hand and gently straighten the wick with the other.
+If they are not, hold the wick in one hand and gently straighten the wick with using your fingers.

-Wait until you can see the wax setting up around the edges of the mold as shown in the picture.
+Wait until you can see the wax setting up around the edges of the mold as shown here in the picture.
 Hold the wick so that the tab "cuts" through the top of the wax as you insert it.
 Carefully center the wick in the mold.
 It should feel as though the tab has stuck to the bottom of the mold when you insert it.
 As the wax cools and shrinks, it may tend to pull the wick down slightly.
 A gentle pull on the wick will help straighten it.
 Be careful not to pull too hard, or you may pull the wick out of the tab.
 Let the wax cool completely.

-|Step 15 – Sink hole is now visible
+Step 14 - Sink hole is now visible

 After the wax has completely set you will clearly be able to see the sink hole that has formed from the wax shrinking.
-Re-melt the left over wax and let the wax heat to about 190°F. The hotter temperature on your second pour will help it blend better with the first pour.
+Re-melt the leftover wax and let the wax heat to about 190°F. The hotter temperature on your second pour will help blend it better with the first pour.

-On the second pour you need to fill the votive cup so the wax level is slightly higher than the edge of the mold.
+On the second pour you need to fill the votive mold so the wax level is slightly higher than the edge of the mold.
 Leave the candles to cool completely.
 If you try to remove them before they have set, wax may spill over the sides of the mold.

-|Step 17 – Remove candles from the molds
+Step 16 - Remove candles from the molds

-Step 18 – Remove the wick pins from the candles
+Step 17 - Remove the wick pins from the candles

-If you used wick pins, you will need to remove the wick pins from the candles.
+If you used wick pins, you will need to remove them from the candles.
 There are a couple of different ways to do this.
 If you hold the candle in one hand and tap the pin against a hard surface, the pin will start to slide out the bottom.
 You can then pull the pin out.
 (Make sure you are tapping the pin against something that would not be damaged.)
 If you aren't able to remove the pin by tapping it out, you can use a butter knife or something that is very thin to try to pry the pin from the bottom of the candle.
 After you have pulled the pin out, you can slide the wick in its place.
-When you put the wick in the candle, you will have to firmly press the wick tab into the candle.Trim the wick to ¼” length using wick trimmers, scissors or nail clippers.
-Be sure not to trim them too short because they will not burn properly.
+When you put the wick in the candle, you will have to firmly press the wick tab into the candle.

-Step 19 – Add caution labels to the bottom of the candlesIt is highly recommended to add a caution label.
+It is highly recommended to add a caution label.
 You may also choose to add labels unique to your business, fragrance name labels, or other packaging.